spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 Use the [maven commands](https://maven.apache.org) to build from the command line or Continuous Integration system:

-- mvn clean  - it will clean the directories and files created by previous project
+- `mvn -PactiveAnsible clean` - it will clean the directories and files created by previous project
-- mvn install - it will run an ansible playbook, below is the example of the console output: Play and tasks
+- `mvn -PactiveAnsible install` - it will run an ansible playbook, below is the example of the console output: Play and tasks

 ```ansible
 ...